Update: Issue 20

 You can see why property specialists might be feeling a bit negative just now.
 You can also see why they’d be calling for a stamp duty holiday.
 But one thing to remember about markets is that people overestimate the importance of sentiment.
 Mood swings might have a short-term impact.
 But in the long run, it’s the fundamentals that matter.

 Covid-19 might permanently tweak our working patterns (more people will work from home more regularly).
 That will have a potential effect on where people want to live.
 But it’s not going to stop us from moving house.
-People will still want and need to move house for all the usual reasons and Covid-19 has
+People will still want and need to move house for all the usual reasons and Covid-19 has not changed that.

 So what can we say about the current situation?
 On the job front, government support schemes make it hard to say what the long term outcome will be.
 The risk is that the longer the economy is shut, the more entrenched the damage becomes.